qbead/qbeadWebsite/content/book/sight.md

 </script>
 </div>

-The flicker at high speeds is rather unpleasant, but you can start seeing the purple color emerging and the red and blue being less clearly noticeable.
-Web browsers are not particularly well adapted to this type of rapid color changes.
-On the other hand, the SpinWheel is very much up to the task.
+Since web browsers are not particularly well adapted to this type of rapid color change, the flicker at high speeds is rather unpleasant.
+However at these speeds, you will start to see purple and the red and blue will become less clearly noticeable.
+Unlike web browsers, the SpinWheel is up to this task, though.
 The following program will cycle between red and blue at variable delays.
-Experiment with the value for the delay and observer at what delay you stop distinguishing the two colors and start seeing only the purple?
+Experiment with the value for the delay.
+At what delay do you stop distinguishing the two colors and start seeing only purple?

 ```cpp
 #include "SpinWearables.h"